alesaintgold/ml_ai_python/projects/3/project.md

 6. Visualization and Analysis:
     * Visualize the ROC curves for both the bagging classifier and single decision tree.
     * Analyze the impact of the number of base estimators on model performance.
-7. Report:
-    * Write a detailed report (max 2000 words) explaining your methodology, results, and analysis.
-    * Discuss the advantages of bagging in the context of fraud detection.